From Emotionally Healthy to Unhealthy: When People or Situations Bring Out the Worst in You

 Here’s how to hold your center:

-1. Maintain Emotional Distance
+1. Emotional Containment

 • You can care about someone without taking on their emotional load.
-That’s not cold.
-It’s conscious self-preservation.

 • If they’re constantly spiraling, angry, or projecting, limit your exposure—even in micro-doses.